 The yoga mat bags are made by refugees from Sri Lanka who live in camps at Coimbatore and work at small tailoring units.
 Currently, there are about 65,000 Tamil refugees from the conflict in Sri Lanka who live in 133 camps in the Indian state of Tamil Nadu.
 Prior to fleeing to India in the 1980s and 90s most refugee families were agricultural labourers or fishermen.
 In India, some tailoring training centres have given training to the refugees in order to help meet the needs of camp inhabitants.
 The income generated by making these Yoga mat bags will go to feed their families and towards the education of their children.
 Normally they sell their products to local markets.
 Pink Namaste is giving them an overseas outlet and we are looking forward to creating more work for them.

 The garments are manufactured by Indian women who work in garment units at Tirupur in the state of Tamil Nadu.
 They units are run according to fair trade standards: no child labour and no middle men involved, thereby giving a sustainable income to the people actually doing the work.
 The garment units are run to ensure a high standard of manufacture.
 Pink Namaste would like to bring them more opportunities of working with organic and naturally dyed fabrics.

-Our yoga mats are made in Germany.
-This mats are produced in an environmentally friendly manner, tested for harmful substances and certified at the highest possible standard.
+Our sticky yoga mats are made in Germany.
+The mats are produced in an environmentally friendly manner, tested for harmful substances and certified at the highest possible standard.

 Meets the regulations (REACH) concerning the permitted substances on the European market.
 The mats are produced without phthalates only!.
 It can be washed in the machine up to 40° Celsius.